xSpartan155x/VSCode/README.md

 ![](./assets/img/vscode.jpg)

-# 😅 This is my VSCode Setup
+# 😅 My VSCode Setup

 This is a setup that I worked hard on trying to find the one that I liked the most